 - 1. Failure to observe the Chief Referee's signals at the commencement, during or completion of the lift. - 2.
 Any change in the elected lifting position during the lift proper i.e. any raising movement of the head, shoulders, or buttocks, from the bench, or lateral movement of hands on the bar. - 3.
 Heaving, or sinking the bar into the chest or abdominal area after it is motionless in such a way as to make the lift easier. - 4.
 Any downward movement of the whole of the bar in the course of being pressed out. - 5.
 Bar is not lowered to chest or abdominal area i.e. not reaching the chest or abdominal area, or the bar is touching the belt. - 6.
 Failure to press the bar to straight arms' length elbows locked at the completion of the lift. - 7.
 Contact with the bar or the lifter by the spotter/loaders between the Chief Referee's signals, in order to make the lift easier. - 8.
 Any contact of the lifter's feet with the bench or its supports.
 Lifting of the feet is not allowed.
 Foot movement is permissible but must remain flat on the platform. - 9.
 Deliberate contact between the bar and the bar rests support. - 10.
+Failure to lower the underside of both elbow joints level with or below the top surface of each respective shoulder joint - 11.
 Failure to comply with any of the items outlined under the Rules of Performance.